HVAC replacement cost in NYC, residential and commercial (2026 guide).

 Commercial HVAC installation cost and replacement cost, 2026.

 Commercial hvac installation cost and commercial hvac replacement cost in NYC vary by tonnage, refrigerant platform, building access, and Local Law 97 exposure.
 The table below covers six commercial classes Vinco quotes most often.
-Final number depends on after-hours install surcharge, DOB permits, crane rigging, and the refrigerant transition (R-410A to R-454B starting January 2025, which adds 15 to 30 percent on new commercial equipment).
+Final number depends on after-hours install surcharge, DOB permits, rigging, and the refrigerant transition (R-410A to R-454B starting January 2025, which adds 15 to 30 percent on new commercial equipment).

 What drives commercial HVAC replacement cost in NYC